alexeyinkin/eb-1a/1-process/README.md

 Applicants born in some countries have a long waiting line even for EB-1.
-That was not the case for my country of birth, so this date was never important for me.
+That was not the case for my country of birth, so this date was never important to me.

 On this day, nothing gave it out.
 I only learned it later from the mail later.